MPhil Italian Studies / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 Our MPhil Italian Studies programme enables you to carry out a piece of original research at a department that undertakes internationally recognised research that is both wide-ranging and markedly interdisciplinary.
+The programme is most suitable for those who desire expert supervision to complete research they have already worked on independently.
+The PhD programme is more suitable for those aiming at a future academic career, as the MPhil qualification is unlikely to be sufficient to qualify for a permanent academic position in many countries.

 Italian was also at the forefront of the relaunch of the John Rylands Research Institute , based at the University's special collections, securing PhD bursaries for candidates working on the world-class holdings of early Italian printed books and manuscripts from the Spencer, Christie and Bullock collections.